Circuit quantum electrodynamics: Theory

 and are energetically split by $2g\sqrt n$.
 If the detuning is significantly larger than the combined cavity and atomic linewidth the cavity states are merely shifted by $\pm g^2/\Delta$ (with the detuning $\Delta=\omega_a-\omega_r$) depending on the atomic state.
 This provides the possibility to read out the atomic (qubit) state by measuring the transition frequency.

 The coupling is given by $g=E \cdot d$ (for electric dipolar coupling).
 If the coupling is much larger than the cavity loss rate $\kappa=\frac{\omega_r}Q$ (quality factor $Q$; the higher $Q$, the longer the photon remains inside the resonator) as well as the decoherence rate $\gamma$ (rate at which the qubit relaxes into modes other than the resonator mode) the strong coupling regime is reached.
 Due to the high fields and low losses of the coplanar resonators together with the large dipole moments and long decoherence times of the qubits, the strong coupling regime can easily be reached in the field of circuit QED.
 Combination of the Jaynes–Cummings model and the coupled cavities leads to the Jaynes–Cummings–Hubbard model.

+Due to the very high electric fields per photon in coplanar waveguide resonators, together with the large dipole moments and long coherence times of artificial atoms (qubits), the strong coupling regime is readily achieved in circuit QED architectures.
+This makes it a leading platform for quantum information processing and quantum simulation.